me-heer/quick-copy-localstorage/README.md

 # A ChromeExtension to Quickly copy a LocalStorage Item
-Chrome Extension that copies the value of the specified key from LocalStorage and adds it to your Clipboard

 ### What is this?
 - A chrome extension that lets you copy a specified item from the local storage with one click.